-We are an African drumming group based in Gambia, West Africa, who provide performances, workshops, small group sessions and one-to-one tuition, with our Senegalese master-drummer Adama Kande.
+We are an African drumming group based in Manchester (UK) and Gambia, (West Africa) who provide; performances, workshops, small group sessions and one-to-one tuition, with our Senegalese master-drummer Adama Kande.

 Jamtan is a Fula word meaning ‘I am at peace’ or ‘I am fine’ which is the response to the greeting ‘tanala’ meaning ‘how are you?’.
 So, if a Fula person asks you ‘Tanala?’ you would respond ‘Jamtan’.
 This is a respectful response used by both young and old in West Africa.